H1vee/H1vee/README.md

 ## 🎓 About Me

 I'm a passionate Computer Science student at **Yuriy Fedkovych Chernivtsi National University**, specializing in Mathematical Problems of Management and Cybernetics.
-I love combining mathematical precision with cutting-edge technology to solve complex problems.
+I'm deeply focused on software development, especially backend systems and clean architecture patterns.

 - 🔭 Currently focused on backend development with **Go** and building scalable systems
-- 🌱 Exploring microservices architecture, concurrent programming, and distributed systems
+- 🌱 Learning clean architecture, modular design patterns, and system optimization
-- 💡 Interested in cybernetics, AI, and software architecture
+- 💡 Passionate about software architecture, performance optimization, and backend technologies
-- 🎯 Goal: Contributing to open-source projects and building impactful software solutions
+- 🎯 Goal: Building robust backend systems and exploring new technologies through personal projects
 - ⚡ Fun fact: I love Go's simplicity and performance for building concurrent systems

 ## 🛠️ Tech Arsenal